Gallery Hours & Location

 Agitator in its inception was my idea, born out of my involvement in the community art scene in Chicago, specifically in Roger’s Park, as an iconographer.
 All of that was collaborative and often collective action but not always democratic.
 As a pastor and social entrepreneur I’ve founded consensus-based collective, cooperative, and collaborative enterprises.
 Agitator is my first foray into founding something in the arts.
 Like iconography, Agitator brings together various aspects of who I am and what I do.

-I decided to join Agitator Gallery in order to meet and work closely with other visual artists, as well as to have the opportunity as a member-curator of a cooperative organization to have an equal voice in how to manage and lead a gallery and a potential studio-event space.
+I decided to join Agitator Gallery in order to meet and work closely with other visual artists, as well as to have the opportunity as a member-curator of a cooperative organization to have an equal voice in how to manage a gallery.

-The concept of a cooperative member art gallery really appeals to me, because I want to be a part of an art space that works on the basis of member consensus rather than the veto power of the authoritative and often last word of one manager, who controls how a gallery and/or art space functions.
+The concept of a cooperative member art gallery really appeals to me, because I want to be a part of an art space that works on the basis of member input and consensus.
+I don’t want to be a member of art studio space where a studio manager or director has the last word on how a shared art gallery and space functions.

 My reasons for wanting to be part of Agitator are two fold.
 First, and admittedly on a very personal level, I’ve been wanting a community of artists with whom to share ideas and my experience as an artist.
 Too much of working alone can feel isolated and compartmentalized away from the kind of meaningful engagement with others that I think I and everyone needs.
 To a one, I’m very pleased to say, this group delivers on that as I’ve gotten to know them.